Updated 18 April 2025

 Andrew Morgan

-Paul Roberts (Editor)
+Paul Roberts (Author/Editor)

 Anne Hodgson provided a great deal of information from her 40 years of research.

-Ron McLean’s Master’s thesis on Dicky Barrett has provided a substantial evidence base for five of the postings on this site.
+Ron McLean’s Master’s thesis on Dicky Barrett provided a substantial evidence base for five of the postings on this site.

 Kevin Honeyfield’s speaking notes on a bus tour held as part of the 2015 Honeyfield family reunion provided very useful anecdotes and information.